Ali Raza

 Nisab of Zakat on Sheep and Goats

-Goats and sheep have the lowest nisab, with Zakat becoming obligatory at 40.
+Sheep and goats have the lowest nisab, with Zakat becoming obligatory at 40.

-At this point, one sheep/goat is due.
+At this point, one sheep is due on 40 sheep and one goat is due on 40 goats.
 For 121 to 200 sheep or goats, two sheep or goats are due.
 For every additional 100 sheep or goats above 300, one more is required.

 Zakah Due